Constraints on long-lived di-baryons and di-baryonic dark matter: Landscape of S phenomenology

 The bounds on $\gt$ discussed above apply whether or not $S$ is the DM particle.
-If $S$ constitutes part or all of the DM, four additional DM-based constraints can be obtained; these are shown by dashed lines in figure~\ref{fig:exclusion}, taking DM to be entirely comprised of $S$.
+If $S$ constitutes part or all of the DM, four additional DM-based constraints can be obtained; these are shown by dashed lines in figure~\ref{fig:exclusion}, taking DM to be entirely composed of $S$.
 The black line is the maximum value of $\gt$ such that $S$ does not come into chemical equilibrium with baryons in the early Universe, so that its relic abundance can be preserved to low redshift~\cite{Farrar18} (see also appendix~\ref{app:relic}).
 The blue line indicates the value of $\gt$ for which the lifetime of $S$ is equal to the Hubble time.
 The brown line follows from requiring that the accumulation of deuterium since BBN, due to $S\to De\nu$, be consistent with the measured deuterium abundance in damped Lyman-$\alpha$ systems given the primordial $D$ abundance predicted by LCDM with parameters from the CMB.
 The magenta region is ruled out by a new limit derived here based on the energy injection of $S$ decay products to astrophysical systems including CMB~\cite{SlatyerWu16}, Lyman-$\alpha$ forests~\cite{Liu:2020wqz}, and gas-rich dwarf galaxies~\cite{WW21}.
+If $S$ is a fractional component of the DM, the dashed brown and magenta exclusions are weakened by a factor of $\sqrt{f_S}$ where $f_S$ is the fraction of DM composed of $S$; how the dashed black constraint depends on $f_S$ requires a complete study of solving Boltzmann equations and is beyond the scope of this paper.